 In this addition center, students match the number with the addition sentence and picture representation of each equation.
 This math activity is a fun way to practice addition fluency.
 My students have fun with this math center.
 One way that I challenge students who need differentiation is I add a sand timer.
 I challenge them to match the cards before the timer runs out.
 They love this!

 My kindergarten students love using these winter-themed math activities after the winter break!
 They are great for practicing math concepts.
 Each center includes kid-friendly task cards that show how to do the activity.
-If you think your students will love these kindergarten winter math centers as much as mine do, learn more below.
+If you think your students will love these winter math centers for kindergarten as much as mine do, learn more below.